AndreasHeger/CGATReport/doc/Roadmap.rst

     with many points take a long while to render and these should be thinned.

-investigate netCDF/HFS5 support
-   as data sources or as ways to store the data instead of shelve?

 .. _Releases:

 =============
 Release Notes
 =============

-Version 3.0
+Version 2.3
 ============

-   * Moved to gitbuh
+   * Moved to github
-   * Use pandas dataframes
+   * Use pandas dataframes for rendering
-   * Use seaborn plot aesthatics
+   * Use seaborn plot aesthetics and plots
    * Refined notebook integration
+   * ggplot now plots without needing X

 Incompatibilities to Version 2